vsch/kotlin-jdbc/README.md

 `com.sample`

-The intended use case is to have a generated models directory with the configuration file and all generated models in some sub-directory.
-When generating models, always select the same sub-directory, whose parent directory contains the `model-config.json` file.
+The intended use case is to have a generated models directory with the configuration file and all generated models in the project directory.
+When generating models, select any sub-directory of the project and the files will be generated in the correct location, especially if default file location mapping was provided.

-If you need to modify the models after they are generated, it is best to copy the auto-generated models to another directory where to make the modifications.
-Subsequent auto-generated models should still be generated into the same directory and auto-generated and manual model changes should be merged using the compare directory or file action of the IDE.
+If you need to modify the models after they are generated, it is best to copy the auto-generated models to another directory as the source used in the project.
+Subsequent auto-generated models should still be generated into the same directory and compared and/or merged into manually changed model using the compare directory/file action of the IDE.

 ##### Generate Scala Slick Models from Tables